Ho-Chunk: Ho-Chunk clans

-Before the US government removed the Ho-Chunk from their native land in Wisconsin, the tribe consisted of 12 clans (see table).
+Before the U.S. government removed the Ho-Chunk from their native land in Wisconsin, the tribe consisted of 12 clans (see table).
+In pre-contact Ho-Chunk society, clans were typically associated with specific social roles; for instance, the Thunderbird Clan was the clan from which chiefs were appointed, while the Bear Clan enforced discipline within the community and oversaw prisoners.

 The clans were associated with animal spirits representing the traditional responsibilities within the nation; each clan had a role in the survival of the people.
 Like other Native Americans, the Ho-Chunk had rules generally requiring people to marry outside their clans.
 The kinship system was based in the family and gave structure to descent and inheritance rules.
 Although the tribe is patrilineal today, anthropologists believe they may have had a matrilineal kinship system in the 17th century before their major losses.
 At that time, the matriarchs of a clan would name its chief and they could reclaim the position if they disapproved of his actions.
 The Ho-Chunk may have shifted to the patrilineal system due to marriage into other tribes or under the influence of the male-oriented fur trade.

 Today there are two federally recognized tribes of Ho-Chunk people, the Ho-Chunk Nation of Wisconsin and the Winnebago Tribe of Nebraska.